COVID restrictions ramp up as international travel from China resumes

 What are the rules for people travelling into China?

 China said in December it will lift its quarantine requirement for inbound travellers starting from 8 January.
+A negative PCR test is still required.
 It will also resume issuing visas for residents to travel overseas.

 This is a major step towards easing curbs on its borders, which have been largely shut since 2020.
 The rules have gradually been easing in recent weeks to facilitate both domestic and international travel.